GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 All of these policies have to do with the handling and transmission of sensitive information about the user.

-This policy applies to extensions that collect data that is not closely related to functionality described prominently in the extension's Chrome Web Store page.
-This particular section is to ensure that users are aware of the data that is being collected and that user consent is obtained before data collection.
+This section of the policy aims to ensure that users are aware of the data that is being collected and that user consent is obtained before data collection.
+Be aware that extensions may only collect data in direct support of their single purpose.
+See the [Limited Use of User Data][docs-dpp-limited-use] policy for additional information.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_11 }